Add to watchlist

 - Adversarial robustness: how robust is a neural network to adversarial attacks?

 Comments Exercise sessions will start the second week of the semester.
-There will be a lecture instead on Monday September 16.

 Admission requirements - Machine Learning (classification, regression, kernels, etc)